Dear New Whippet Owner- getting your whippet puppy

 Cosy in Equafleece.

 You can find all of our essentials and What Whippets Need here, including many of the wonderful hound products available.
 Enjoy shopping for them!
-Wherever you decide to shop, here are some of the essentials that you will need:
+Wherever you decide to shop, here are some of the essentials that you will need and some recommendations for our favourites:

 warm coats for dogs